-Diving in Bali – Tulamben Drop Off.
-It is accessible from the shore.
+This dive site is accessible from the shore.
 This dive site is on the very west corner of Tulamben Bay.
 It starts with black volcanic sand on the bottom that is rapidly becoming a wall that drops down in places to as much as 70 meters.
 It is a classic wall dive providing us some beautiful and huge gorgonians and barrel sponges as well.

 Normally, there is little or no current, therefore this dive site one of our favourites for deep dive specialties.

-Below, you can watch this video, a normal day diving at the USAT Liberty Wreck.
+Below, you can watch this video.
+A normal day diving at the USAT Liberty Wreck.